 3. Have you got a UTR and is it registered for CIS?

 The HMRC registration process is straightforward; you’ll need your business/trading name, National Insurance number and UTR (Unique Taxpayer Reference) number.
 Your UTR number is 10 digits long and unique to every UK taxpayer.
 If you don’t have a UTR number you’ll need to register for self-assessment first, HMRC will then issue you with one.
 Your payment provider will then use this to verify your details with HMRC.

 4. Are you self-employed?

-HMRC’s definition of the Construction Industry Scheme seeks to determine whether or not you’re ‘genuinely’ self-employed but this definition isn’t necessarily what we all think self-employment looks like.
+HMRC’s definition of the Construction Industry Scheme seeks to determine whether or not you’re ‘genuinely’ self-employed.
+However, this definition isn’t necessarily what we all think self-employment looks like.
 This is where SDC comes in: Supervision, Direction or Control.

 If someone at your worksite can tell you how to carry out the work you do, organises how you spend your time, or can move you on to a different task (whether they actually do it or not), it likely means that you work under SDC and therefore are not classed as self-employed and can’t register for the scheme.

-At Danbro, we ask a series of simple questions that will determine if you would be classed as self-employed, as defined by HMRC, and therefore eligible for CIS.
+At Danbro, we ask a series of simple questions that will determine if you would be classed as self-employed.
+These are defined by HMRC, and will, therefore, determine your eligibility for CIS.

 5. Are you already on an assignment that isn’t under CIS?

-If you’ve already started a contract through an umbrella company, you’ll be classed as employed by that company so would fail the self-employment test for that particular assignment.
+If you’ve already started a contract through an umbrella company, you’ll be classed as employed by that company.
+This means you’d fail the self-employment test for that particular assignment.
 However, once it has ended, you may be able to switch to CIS for your next assignment providing you qualify.